Joao4569/farm_fresh/README.md

 - Once everything was in place for the users information to be pre-filled on an order if they have the neccessary information saved, I then proceeded to test this by creating a new order and checking that the users info was in place as expected.
 All was in order.

+- After adding the functionality to the webhook handler of the checkout app, to handle the form submision if for some reason the checkout view fails, I adjusted the Javascipt not to submit the form and tested if the webhook handler performed as expected.
+I found all to be in order and functioning as intended.
+The users order history also updated and got saved to the users profile.

 ### Stripe Testing

 When entering an invalid card number, the numbers change to red indicating an invalid card number.